TomaszMajek/TherapyApp/README.md

 Therapy Advisor is a project where people can advice about mental health.

 App has several features:
-- News (connected with wordpress web page)
+- News - dynamically showing in home view (connected with wordpress web page)
 - Chatbot (soon)

 ![Main](https://github.com/TomaszMajek/TherapyApp/blob/master/2021-11-18.png)